-Those 3 keywords had a good KGR ratio and low-mid SERP competition, giving our articles a better chance to rank.
+Those 3 keywords have good low-mid SERP competition, giving our articles a better chance to rank.

 I’d also utilize a silo structure for these 4 articles with the “Best dog food for puppies” acting as the pillar page/central hub.
 Creating silos for a niche site helps your SEO as it makes crawling easy for Google.
 The site is cleanly organized and Google won’t have trouble determining what your site is all about.

 I would not expect the “best dog food for puppies” to rank for awhile for a new site.
 It’s meant to help search engines understand your site, as well as structure the content in an easy way for visitors (including Google) via a silo / topic cluster structure.